 Bow drill standard procedure by Dave Watson

-The approach of friction fire lighting with bow drill in the UK is slightly different from other countries.
-In the following these differences will be explained.
+The approach to friction fire lighting with bow drills in the UK slightly differs from that in other countries.
+In the following, these differences will be explained.

 Materials and shapes of the various bow drill elements